Multi-Frame Integration for Mobile Scanning & OCR

-Reflection and bad lighting conditions can be a big issue when your are performing OCR on a document.
-You are tediously trying to find a proper angle permitting the retrieval of all the relevant information at once.
-Even if you’re able to scan the document, the result could be poor or incomplete.
-Looking at more than a single frame and integrate the redundant information of multiple frames can enhance your OCR experience.
+Reflection and bad lighting conditions can be a big issue when your are performing mobile scanning on a document.
+You are tediously trying to find a proper angle permitting the retrieval of all the relevant information at once and even if you’re able to scan the document, the scan result could be poor or incomplete.
+Looking at more than a single frame and integrate the redundant information of multiple frames with multi-frame integration for OCR enhances your mobile scanning experience.

-Although it is a trivial idea, merging the information is not as simple.
+Although it is a trivial idea, merging the information of multiple frames in OCR & mobile scanning technology is not as simple.
 This process is often referred to as multiple frame or temporal integration.
-Given the task of OCR one can reduce the approaches to the following two ways:
+Given the task of OCR, one can reduce the approaches to the following two ways:

 - Perform OCR on each frame separately and merge the resulting text.

-- Merge the frames to get a single “more suited” image to perform OCR on.
+- Merge the frames to get a single “more suited” image to perform mobile scanning with OCR on.
 Depending on the situation this could mean that the result should be without any reflections, obstacles or distortions.
 Even increased resolutions could be possible if the input image quality is insufficient.

 A simple approach could be based on salient feature.
 That means nothing other than finding the same distinctive corners or blobs in consecutive frames.
 A visualization of it can look like this: